bricker/guard-gradle/README.md

 ```
 Be sure to have this `Guardfile` in the root of your project.

+### Configurable command/task/flags

+If you want to customize how gradle runs, there are several configuration flags
+available.

+* `command` specifies the command line program to run.
+Can be useful if your
+ team wants to use globally installed gradle instead of the gradle wrapper.
+Default is
+ `./gradlew`
+* `task` specifies the gradle task.
+Default is `test`
+* `flags` allows additional gradle command line flags, such as `--quiet`,
+ `--stacktrace` or others.
+Default is false (no flags)

 ## Notifications

 Guard works natively with Growl.
 There are other options as well -- feel free to check out the [Guard wiki page](https://github.com/guard/guard/wiki/System-notifications) for more information.